 Written specifically for parents, this helpful Information and Support for Parents booklet provides important background information about stuttering that will support parents in making appropriate decisions about whether and when to seek an evaluation or treatment.

-Another great tool to help you deal with teasing is the NSA’s Classroom Presentation Guide.
-Help your student decrease teasing and overcome the fear of speaking in class by educating peers on the disorder of stuttering.
+Another great tool to help you deal with bullying is the NSA’s Classroom Presentation Guide.
+Help your student decrease bullying and overcome the fear of speaking in class by educating peers on stuttering.
 Children who stutter learn to advocate for themselves, with our help.
 This guide gives sample outlines for doing a classroom presentation about stuttering.